mikeal/ZDAG/README.md

 ## Delta compressed map key pointers and well ordered sets.

-As the compression table grows pointers to table entries also grow in size as well to represent larger numbers.
+As the compression table grows pointers to table entries also grow in size to represent larger numbers.

 But map keys are delta compressed.
 This means that every entry in the map only has to store the delta from the prior key